ProtocolONE/ptah-docs/content/docs/edit-section.md

 The Ptah Builder makes editing pretty intuitive.
 You can change content and its properties right on the page in Preview Area and everything will be automatically saved.

 {{< hint >}}
-Clicking a Block or an Element in Preview Area, you can view an icon to set properties at the top-left corner.
+Clicking a block or an element in Preview Area, you can view icons to adjust properties and other functionality.
 {{< /hint >}}

 {{< figure src="/images/ptah-editor-remove-element.png">}}